SaschaKay/jobs-research/README.md

 2. Transfer views into DBT.
 3. Create a database schema visualisation and checks in DBT.
 4. Add an article with data cleaning details.
 5. Break the data transform DAG into several sub-DAGs, with downloading intermediate results into BigQuery.
+6. Add monitoring and autotests.

 ## Reproducibility
 1. Key and instructions for the API can be obtained [here](https://rapidapi.com/techmap-io-techmap-io-default/api/daily-international-job-postings) (25 free requests are available).